aspose-imaging/Aspose.Imaging-Documentation/python-net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 - Support AVIF file format;
 - Implement SVG vector effect non-scaling-stroke.
+- Preserve transparency on APNG to GIF conversion;

 Upgrade to the latest version of today to experience these enhancements and more.
 </p>